SwathiR03/website/content/en/blog/_posts/2026/kubernetes-v1-37-sneak-peek.md

 ### SELinux Volume Relabeling (SELinuxMount graduates to GA)

-SELinuxMount is expected to reach GA and be enabled by default in v1.37: volumes would then be mounted with `-o context=<label>` (the MountOption default) instead of being recursively relabeled, but only when the volume's CSI driver opts in via `CSIDriver.Spec.SELinuxMount: true`.
+SELinuxMount is expected to reach GA and be enabled by default in v1.37.
+Volumes would then be mounted with `-o context=<label>` (the MountOption default) instead of being recursively relabeled, but only when the volume's CSI driver opts in via `CSIDriver.Spec.SELinuxMount: true`.

 Because a single mount can only hold one SELinux context, pods with different SELinux labels sharing a volume on the same node (which previously coexisted under recursive relabeling) may now fail to start.
 To retain the previous recursive behavior for a specific workload, set `seLinuxChangePolicy: Recursive` in the Pod spec.